Is Augmented Reality fun?

 The key to fun: Augmented Reality toys offer great visualization and interactivity experiences.
-They turns any boring activity into an engaging adventure AR apps make it possible for people to learn something new AND have fun.
-They are always available—only a click on your smartphone away.
+They turn any boring activity into an engaging adventure.
+AR apps make it possible for people to learn something new AND have fun.
+They are always available – only a tap on your smartphone brings you to another world.
 No one ever needs to be idle ever again: keep busy having fun and learning while waiting for someone or something.

 AR apps make the invisible—visible!
 Words describe a picture: an image makes it real.